SaneMethod/jquery-ajax-localstorage-cache/README.md

 	    // The response is available here.
 	});
 ```

-On your AJAX request you get 5 new parameters :
+On your AJAX request you get 6 new parameters :

 * localCache
 	* Turn localCache on/off, or specify an object implementing the Storage interface to use.
 	* Default: false
 * cacheTTL
-    * time in hours the entry should be valid.
+    * How long, in hours, the cached values should be considered valid.
-    * only for this specific ajax request
+    * Floats can be used to indicate some part of an hour, e.g. `0.5` to indicate half-an-hour.
+    * Applies to cacheKey specified/calculated - each cached object will respect it's own cacheTTL, there is no
+    'global' TTL timer for all cached objects.
     * Default : 5 hours
 * cacheKey
 	* CacheKey is the key that will be used to store the response in localStorage.
-It allow you to delete your
-	cache easily with the localStorage.removeItem() function.
-	* A callback function can also be used to return dynamically generated cacheKey. ajax options are passed to
+	* A callback function can also be used to return dynamically generated cacheKey.
+Ajax options are passed to
 	this callback, but keep in mind that the function needs to return a stable cacheKey - that is, for a given set
 	of parameters, the function should always return the same generated cacheKey.
-	* Default: URL + TYPE(GET/POST) + DATA
+	* Default: URL + TYPE(GET/POST) + DATA (coerced to string)
 * isCacheValid
 	* This function must return true or false.
 On false, the cached response is removed.
 	* Default: null